lewiii254/shamba-smart-scan/README.md

 The **AI Crop Doctor** is an innovative platform designed for farmers and gardeners to **manage plant health** using cutting-edge **machine learning** and **computer vision**.
 With just a snap 📸, get instant diagnoses and expert-validated treatment plans.

-🌍 Join a growing community of green thumbs and agricultural pros in fighting plant diseases — smarter and faster!
+🌍 Join a growing community of green thumbs and agricultural pros in fighting plant diseases — smarter and faster!🙌

 ---